nodejs/node/doc/api/child_process.md

 If the process times out or has a non-zero exit code, this method ***will*** throw an [`Error`][] that will include the full result of the underlying [`child_process.spawnSync()`][].

+*Note*: If the `shell` option is enabled, do not pass unsanitized user input to this function.
+Any input containing shell metacharacters may be used to trigger arbitrary command execution.

 ### child_process.execSync(command[, options])
 <!-- YAML